terra-quantum-public/tq42-pqc-oss/docs/post_quantum_algs/digital_signature/api.md

 *   `signature_len`: Specifies the length of the `signature` buffer.
 It is critical that this length is correctly set to accommodate the signature generated by the algorithm in use.

+This function uses pseudo-random source selected for given context.
+If not set, it will use PQ17 algorithm with default parameters.
+Use `PQC_context_random_set_pq_17` or `PQC_context_random_set_external` to select desired source of randomness.

 **Return Values**